-Learn what it means to be a URI member by reading about Cooperation Circles, URI Principle, Preamble and Purpose (URI PPPs) and the Rights and Responsibilities of members (attached- CC Application and Information).
-To get more of a flavor for URI global family, you can also watch the “We Unite video”, read about our Organizational Design and view our Annual Reviews (all are available on www.uri.org).
+Learn what it means to be a URI member by reading about Cooperation Circles, URI’s Preamble, Purpose and Principles (URI PPPs) and the Rights and Responsibilities of members (CC Application and Information attached below).
+To get more of a flavor for the URI global family, you can also watch the “We Unite” video, read about our organizational design and view our annual reviews (all are available on www.uri.org).
 You may also visit our Facebook page: https://www.facebook.com/mena.uri/

-Consensus building is one of the core values of URI and this is reflected in our application process, in which we encourage the entire group to be a part of the decision to apply to become a member of URI.
+Consensus-building is one of the core values of URI and is reflected in our application process, in which we encourage the entire group to be a part of the decision to apply to become a member of URI.

-To apply, your group must read the Rights and Responsibilities of members, meet the requirement of having at least 7 members of at least 3 different religions, spiritual expressions or indigenous traditions, and fill out CC application form (attached- CC Application and Information/ please ask us to provide you with this document in a word format), and send it to the URI Regional Coordinator for MENA at [email protected]
+To apply, your group must read the Rights and Responsibilities of members, meet the requirement of having at least seven members of at least three different religions, spiritual expressions or indigenous traditions, and fill out the CC application form (application and information attached below.
+Please ask us to provide you with this document in Word format), and send it to the URI Regional Coordinator for MENA at [email protected]

 Following the interview, the interviewer will share a rough transcript of the interview with the Cooperation Circle Approval Committee, a subset of URI’s elected Global Council.
 This committee meets once a month to review and vote on applications.
 Upon approval, you will receive a welcome email, followed by a welcome packet.